mrocklin/thesis/outline.md

 Static Scheduling of Numerical Linear Algebra - Design
 ======================================================

-Analyzes the previous chapter from the lens of software design.
+Analyze the previous chapter from the lens of software design.
 Note the benefits of various design choices.

 *   The different pieces of the above program can be developed independently.
 Each piece assumes knowledge of only one area of expertise.
 *   New parts can be tested and compared.